 Here are the most important content marketing trends you need in 2019

 Strategy and a content marketing plan is crucial

 The Content Marketing Institute states that 65% of successful content marketers have a documented strategy.
-The days of creating content off the top of your head are long gone.
-You need a content marketing plan that aligns with your business goals and objectives.
+You need a content marketing plan that aligns with your business goals.

-With the help of a content strategist, you can create and publish great content your audience needs.
-Such content will achieve your business goals.
+With the help of a content strategist, you’ll create and publish great content your audience needs.
+Such content achieves your business goals.

 The best digital marketers have sorted out their content strategy for 2019.
 You have time if you’ve not created a content marketing plan yet.